Potatof/CATui/README.md

 # cathui
-Hardware user interface to control SDR software like 'SDR Console' using CAT protocol with ESP8266 D1 mini lite card (or other) and HN3806-AB-600N rotary encoder.
-Although not using WiFi, I used an ESP8266 D1 mini lite, because it was inexpensive, had a serial interface and was easy to set up.
+A hardware user interface to control CAT compatible radio software such as 'SDR Console'.
+Consisting of a Wemos D1 mini lite ESP8266 card and a HN3806-AB-600N rotary encoder.
+Although not using WiFi I used an ESP8266 D1 mini lite because it was inexpensive, it has a serial interface and is easy to set up.

 Simple Prototype:
 ![alt text](https://github.com/Potatof/cathui/blob/master/docs/proto.jpg)